Indus Waters Treaty: Suspension

 On 23 April 2025, following a terrorist attack near Pahalgam in Kashmir, the Government of India declared the suspension of the treaty with Pakistan citing national security concerns.
 The World Bank said it would not intervene in the dispute as its role in the treaty was limited to that of a facilitator.
+Additionally, India has also maintained that Hague-based Permanent Court Of Arbitration "has no jurisdiction" on its "sovereign decisions."

 Following the suspension of the treaty, India decided to stop the flow of water on the Chenab River from the Baglihar Dam as a "short-term punitive action".
 It also decided to carry out reservoir flushing in order to boost the reservoir holding capacity of Salal and Baglihar projects.
 These actions were done off-season, in violation of the treaty provisions, without informing Pakistan.
 There were social media rumours of these actions causing floods in Pakistan.
 They were denied by Pakistan's Water and Power Development Authority, which said that the water levels were normal for the season.

 Pakistan has reportedly warned that any attempt by India to disrupt the flow of water from shared rivers could be considered an act of war, and that it could attack India with nuclear weapons.

 The former Foreign Minister of Pakistan, Bilawal Bhutto Zardari, has hinted at war on at least two occasions.
 In June 2025, following India's suspension of the Indus Waters Treaty over alleged Pakistani links to the Pahalgam attack, Bilawal warned that Pakistan would "secure all six rivers" if water was not shared fairly.
 In August, at a Sindh government event, he reiterated that continued Indian actions perceived as "treaty violations" could compel Pakistan to consider war.

 On 10 August 2025, during a black-tie dinner in Tampa, Florida, Pakistan's Chief of Army Staff Asim Munir reportedly warned that Pakistan would destroy any future dam built by India with "ten missiles" and stated that the Indus River is not India's "family property."

+In June 2026, the Indian EAM S. Jaishankar said the treaty would stay suspended "until Pakistan completely stops cross-border terrorism."
+Later that month, India's minister of water resources CR Patil confirmed that the treaty would still be kept in abeyance.
+In response, Pakistan's defence minister Khawaja Asif reiterated Pakistan government's stance and threatened to go to war.
+Reacting to Asif's comment, India's MEA spokesperson Randhir Jaiswal said, "Such remarks are desperate attempts by Pakistan to cover up its own failings and divert attention away from its human rights abuses" while categorically rejecting "fabricated claims with the contempt they deserve."

+On 31 August 2026, while rejecting Permanent Court of Arbitration's rulings, the Indian side reiterated that it had "consistently maintained that the very establishment of this alleged arbitral body constitutes a grave violation of the Indus Waters Treaty."